kiboschool/wad-flipkart-filter/README.md

 ## Domain

-These are the tables and columns in the database:
+These are the tables in the database:

-products
-- id
-- url
-- name
-- retail_price
-- discounted_price
-- flipkart_advantage
-- rating
-- overall_rating
-- product_specifications

-images
-- id
-- product_id
-- url

-categories
-- id
-- name

-product_category
-- product_id
+- products
-- category_id
+- images

-brands
-- id
+- categories
-- name
+- brands

-product_brand
+There are also two association tables:
-- product_id
+- product_category
-- brand_id
+- product_brand

+You can see the columns and relationships in `models.py`

 ## Starter Code